Allergic Reactions Trigger a Sober Look at Biotech Foods

 widespread concern over a possibility that genetically engineered crops

-could damage the environment or cause human health problems, there has been
+could damage the environment or cause human health problems, there has

 little evidence that either has occurred.
 Allergic responses to StarLink